 The main point of a case is to offer protection to your headphones, but the Smart Case skirts its responsibility.
 With the case on, parts of the cups are still exposed.
-There are large gaps on the underside as well as the top that could still be scratched inadvertently.
+There are large gaps on the underside and the top that could still be scratched inadvertently.

-We don't mind the lack of top protection on the Max, as it does make them easier to grasp and they take up less space when in our bag.
-We took ours with us on a road trip and when in our backpack, it was much quicker to pick up the headphones right from the headband.
+We don't mind the lack of top protection on the Max, as it makes them easier to grasp and takes up less space when in our bag.
+We took ours on a road trip, and when in our backpack, it was much quicker to pick up the headphones right from the headband.

 "In all environments we tested, it removed any background noise as well as its competitors.
 This is easily best-in-class ANC and one of the best features Apple has baked in here.